Is there an FDIC-insured crypto app?

 Cash is FDIC-insured

-USD balances in Kronos are FDIC-insured through Bridge.xyz's partner banks up to $250k per depositor, per insured bank.
+USD balances in Kronos are FDIC-insured through our banking partner partner banks up to k per depositor, per insured bank.

 Never commingled